 This programme is fully accredited by the Institution of Engineering Designers leading to Chartered Engineering status (CEng).

-This programme is suitable for candidates seeking to develop their own product ideas and innovations ‘ready for manufacture and marketing’, start their own design business enterprise, or enter new product development organisations at a higher level of responsibility.
+Career prospects for graduates are excellent On completion of this one year course the student should be able to confidently develop their own product ideas and innovations ‘ready for manufacture and marketing’, start their own design business enterprise, or enter new product development organisations and other creative businesses at a higher level of responsibility.

 This is an interactive course aimed to develop your knowledge and understanding of the changes, developments and potential opportunities that face us all in a Global economy.

 You will create and deliver a major project and develop effective research and specification skills.

 Semester 1 modules will enable you to develop the knowledge, skills and expertise required for this level of work, as well as the opportunity to initiate the research for the major project idea.

 Semester 2 modules will enable you to extend your professional understanding and expertise through module coursework, individual projects and teamwork.

 You will also make several individual presentations and get chance to hone your interview techniques.